|

 Receptive to change

-Evolutionary structure
+Evolutionary structure and function

 Downward-responsive

-Personal relationships |
+Personal relationships

 BIBLIOGRAPHY

-Cultural Relevance and Educational Issues, lanni, F. and E. Storey, eds.
-Boston:
+System," from Cultural Relevance and Educational Issues,

-Little, Brown and Company, 1973.
+lanni, F. and E. Storey, eds.
+Boston: Little, Brown and Company, 1973.

-Goodenough, W. –The Problem of Administrative Relations,” from Cooperation
+Goodenough, W. "The Problem of Administrative Relations," from Cooperation

 in Change.
-Goodenough, W. New York: Russell Sage Foundation, 1963.
+Goodenough, W. New York: Russell Sage Foundation,

-eds.
+Wax, M., S. Diamond and F. Gearing. eds.
 New York: Basic Books.
 1971.

-Anthropologists and School Administrators,” Unpublished paper, 1973.
+Between Anthropologists and School Administrators," Unpublished

-Spindler, G. D. –The Role of the School Administrator.” from Education
+Spindler, G. D. "The Role of the School Administrator," from Education

+and Culture.
 Spindler.
 G.. ed.
 New York: Holt.
-Rinehart and Winston, 1963.
+Rinehart and

 Wallace.
 A.F.C.
 Administrative Forms of Social Organization Reading,